CT484/Mr.-A-Letter/README.md

 # Mr.-A-Letter

 Hi, I'm Collin Ting a Sophomore attending Chatsworth Charter High School.
-Some basic things about me is that **MATH** is my favorite subject.
+Some basic things about me is that '''MATH''' is my favorite subject.